tcassar/settle/write_up/Analysis.md

     4) A user should not be able to sign a transaction with a key that is not associated to their account
     5) A user should not be able to sign a transaction without entering their password correctly
     6) Every time a transaction is pulled from the database and sent to the user, it should be verified by the server using the RSA sig/verif scheme from section A
-    8) A user should not be able to link a transaction to a group which either party is not a part of

 2) Ensuring that the debt simplification feature works
 	1) All transactions in the group being settled should be verified upon being pulled from the database